Toronto City Councillor Mike Layton wants you to.

 An Alabama inmate convicted in the 1991 sword-and-dagger slaying of a pastor has been spared a lethal injection.

 The only way a business stays in business is to pass all costs to the consumer, with profit built in.
-If all costs are not covered, the business goes broke.
+If all expenses are not covered, the company goes broke.

 “Everyone always assumes that,” Layton said.
 “But the consumers will pay what the market dictates, right?
 They don’t have to pass those costs on.
 They are making enormous profits, as well.
-Why do we have to assume that it won’t come out of that profit-driven end?”
+Why do we assume it won’t come from that profit-driven end?”

 As Layton points out, many oil companies are huge.
-If they make a profit, the number looks enormous — in the billions.
-But their profit margin is consistently lower than that of most manufacturers and certainly of many sectors of the economy.
-But it is easy to present a large number in a manner designed to win the support of people who don’t know what a profit margin is.
+If they profit, the number looks enormous — in the billions.
+However, their profit margin is consistently lower than that of most manufacturers and many sectors of the economy.
+However, it is easy to present a large number designed to win the support of people who don’t know what a profit margin is.

-I asked: “Who makes the most profit off a litre of gasoline?”
+I asked: “Who makes the most profit off a liter of gasoline?”

 Layton replied: “That is something that I don’t know.”